Arxivar/SamplePlugins/ObjectCloner/README.md

 This route plugin allows you to clone views, models or reports .

-Once you've added the plugin to your installation, you WON'T NEED to configure it.
+Once you've added the plugin to your installation, you won't need to configure it.

 ## Adding the plugin to the profiles commands

-In order to add the plugin to the profiles command list, just edit your command layout and add the `ObjectCloner` item in the position you want
+In order to add the route plugin to the menu, just edit your menu layout and add the `ObjectCloner` item in the position you want .
 _(the ObjectCloner entry is shown below the plugin group)_, then save the layout.

 ## License